Boers

 - Traditional Medicine Practices

-- While modern medicine is predominant, some traditional remedies are still used, particularly in rural areas.
+- While modern medicine prevails, some traditional herbal remedies are still used.

 - Environmental Practices